 Weight is such a major focal point, and it has been ever since the scale became an instrument for weighing people instead of it's original design for weighing cargo.
 Most days, the average woman is thinking, if not fretting about her weight.
 Even women who are naturally thin will confess to engaging in a bit of weight obsession.

 We are not what we weigh, but since people operate on first impressions, many of us have faced the "body scan."
 You know the routine: You meet a person and they look you in the eye, and then they look you up and down.

 Is weight a big deal to God?
 I think we'd have to stretch to say that, but temperance matters.
-Instead of working on weight alone, I decided to work on being temperate in all matters.
+Instead of working on weight alone, I decided to work on being temperate in several areas.
 This project led to an interesting year of experimenting, managing, and self-correcting.
 At the end of the year, I weighed less, but I also gained a lot:

 1. I gained a keen awareness of how very self-indulgent I have been.

 We tend to think of temperance in terms of controlling what we eat, but there is so much more to it.
 For instance, it is vitally important that we learn how to control our emotions: "He that hath no rule over his own spirit is like a city that is broken down, and without walls."
 (Proverbs 25:28) This verse is often quoted by not so frequently practiced.
 The mind, will, and emotions need bossing around, and God gives the ability to those who are willing to apply themselves to the task.

 2. I gained a knowledge of how much temperance impacts and permeates practically all areas of life.